 To access this token, log in to your monday.com account, click on your profile picture in the bottom left corner of your screen, and select "Developers":

 Then, click on the Developers menu in the top header.
 Once there, select "My Access Tokens", then click "Show" and right after, you can also click the "Copy" button.
 This will copy your API v2 token to your computer's clipboard:

 Paste this token into the Zapier pop-up window, and select the orange "Yes, Continue" button:

-Now you'll be instructed to select which board and group you want to create these new items in, as well as what to name the item, and the various column values you'd like to set for this item.
+With those goals in mind, let's continue to further finalise our custom integration.
+You'll be instructed to select which board you want to create these new items in, as well as what to name the item:

-In this example, we'll be taking the "Article Name" column from our Google Sheet and utilizing that as our Item Name:
+In this example, we'll be taking the "First Name" and "Last Name" columns from our Google Sheet and utilizing that as our Item Name:

 Woohoo!
 You've now successfully created a zap that automatically transfers data from Google Sheets to monday.com.